angrycoders/skills-trade-presentation/research.md

 ## the problem:

-Our soceity relies on money for normal functioning.
+Our society relies on money for normal functioning.
 Money is **not** the problem.
 But the source of money is centralized and controlled by less than 5% of the world population.
 These powerful individuals have the ultimate power to build and destroy our way of living.

 \* citation needed